edaguidelines/edaguidelines.github.io/index.markdown

-publisher = {Association for Computing Machinery}, address = {New York, NY, USA}, url = {https://doi.org/10.1145/3411764.3445370}, abstract = { Electrodermal activity data is widely used in HCI to capture rich and unbiased signals.
+publisher = {Association for Computing Machinery}, address = {New York, NY, USA}, url = {https://doi.org/10.1145/3411764.3445370}, booktitle = {Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems}, articleno = {177}, numpages = {14}
-Results from related fields, however, have suggested several methodological issues that can arise when practices do not follow established standards.
-In this paper, we present a systematic methodological review of CHI papers involving the use of EDA data according to best practices from the field of psychophysiology, where standards are well-established and mature.
-We found severe issues in our sample at all stages of the research process.
-To ensure the validity of future research, we highlight pitfalls and offer directions for how to improve community standards.}, booktitle = {Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems}, articleno = {177}, numpages = {14}